nice-game-hints/night-of-the-rabbit/index.md

 released: 2020-08-05
 ---

-Welcome to spoiler fre ehints for Night of the Rabbit.
+Welcome to spoiler-free hints for Night of the Rabbit.

 Did you spot an error, typo or bad grammar?
 Please contribue at [Night of the Rabbit NGH repo](https://github.com/nice-game-hints/night-of-the-rabbit).